JThomas404/JThomas404/README.md

    - **Status**: Completed.
 Network model designed and optimised for university infrastructure.

 ### 5. [**AWS Cost Monitoring Script**](https://github.com/JThomas404/AWS-Cost-Monitoring-Script)
-   - **Overview**: This shell script automates the process of monitoring AWS resources to help identify potential areas of cost savings.
+   - **Overview**: This Bash script automates the process of monitoring AWS resources to help identify potential areas of cost savings.
 The script provides a straightforward approach to reviewing resource utilisation, helping AWS users optimise their usage in a simple manner.
    - **Key Focus Areas**: AWS, Bash, Cost Optimisation, Resource Monitoring
    - **Status**: Completed.
 The script fetches data about EC2 instances, EBS volumes, and provides a simple report highlighting underutilised or inactive resources to help with cost-saving efforts.